federicodassereto/European-World-War-II-Events-visualuzation/README.md

 ### Home
 The left side of the visualization allows users to select a country and visualize a brief description of its action during the war.
-It is also possible to move back and forth in time exploiting the timeline on the bottom, which zoomable and draggable to change the map, at month granularity.
+It is also possible to move back and forth in time exploiting the timeline on the bottom, which is zoomable and draggable, to change the map at month granularity.
 While moving in time, the map changes with respect to the events.
-Also the countris are differently colored over time.
+Also the countries are differently colored over time.

 ### Factions